LongshengJiang/risk-awareness/multi-visit-strategy/Gamma_RTx/Readme.md

 ### Requirement
 - The program is run in python 3.5
-- The RTx decision-making model uses \Gamma shaped probability weighting function
+- The RTx decision-making model uses $\Gamma$ shaped probability weighting function
 - The detection uses multi-visit strategy with the confidence threshold being 0.9.

 ### Package structure